-Member benefits will be locked into the Plan until the later of the date for reaching the qualifying age for New Zealand Superannuation or the date on which the Member has been a member of any KiwiSaver Scheme or a member of a complying Superannuation Scheme for a period of five years.
+For Members who joined on or before 30 June 2019, benefits will be locked into the Plan until the later of the date for reaching the qualifying age for New Zealand Superannuation (qualifying age) or the date on which the Member has been a member of any KiwiSaver Scheme or a member of a complying Superannuation Scheme for a period of five years.
+From 1 April 2020, Members may be able to opt out of this lock in period and withdraw from the qualifying age.
+They will no longer be eligible for Crown or compulsory employer contributions.
+For Members who joined after 30 June 2019, benefits will be locked into the Plan until qualifying age.
 Retirement benefits are determined by contributions to the Plan together with investment earnings net of tax on these contributions over the period of membership.